The contact page is often one of the least considered parts of a website.

 The word “Submit” is still everywhere online, but it rarely helps anyone.

 It tells the user what the button does technically, but not what happens next.
-That might sound like a small detail, but button copy matters because it appears at the moment someone is deciding whether to act.
+That might sound like a small detail, but button copy does real work because it appears at the moment someone is deciding whether to act.

 Clearer calls to action reduce uncertainty.

 If someone is enquiring about a service, phrases such as “Request a callback”, “Send my enquiry” or “Book a consultation” are more specific.
-They tell the user what kind of action they are taking and what they can expect afterwards.
+They tell the user what kind of action they’re taking and what they can expect afterwards.

 For ecommerce and product-led websites, the wording may need to be different.
 “Ask about this item”, “Check availability” or “Request product advice” can feel more relevant than a generic contact form button.

-The point is not to be clever.
-It is to be clear.
+The aim isn’t to be clever, but to be clear.

 A good contact page should answer the user’s unspoken questions: am I in the right place, what should I do next, and what will happen after I send this?